Created to Create

 - You can walk in this flow of good works, you can walk away from it, or you can stop walking and let opportunities pass you by.
 The choice is yours.

 Just as the universe is not stagnant but is constantly expanding as The Creator keeps creating, we are called to a life of continual creativity, of perpetual productivity.
 Like the old pecan orchard in West Helena Arkansas, the church must stand in stately, living beauty in the community.
-We should be a shaded, restful, peace grove of healthy strong people standing in strength and beauty, bearing a useful harvest in season with the next generation playing at our feet.
+We should be a shaded, restful, peaceful grove of healthy strong people standing in strength and beauty, bearing a useful harvest in season with the next generation playing at our feet.

 Continuing the Work of Creation